LandRegistry/bg-dev-pack-redesign/app/apis/attach-a-message/1.0/index.md

 layout: api-overview.njk

 title: Attach a message API
-description: Use this service to attach text messages to an existing application.
+description: Use this service to attach text messages to an existing application

 eleventyNavigation:
   key: Attach a message API v1.0